 - Mount Barker has lots of the big names in shopping with shopping centres, variety department stores and a homemaker centre.
 But it also has its share of specialty and independent retailers, with historic Gawler Street a great place to start.

 - There are also pleasantly surprising shops in smaller towns dotted throughout the region.
-Aldgate has a handful of really lovely traders selling homewares, jewellery, clothing, toys and collectibles - and a great florist with more than just flowers!
+Aldgate has a handful of really lovely traders selling homewares, jewellery, clothing, toys and collectibles.
 Living by Design in Balhannah is worth a stop, along with nearby Cocolat for sweet treats and Austin Bloom florist.
 Woodside has quirky bric-a-brac and antique treasure troves while tiny Charleston has a very cool little homewares, clothing and accessories store called Pony.

 - Local specialties include gourmet artisan produce (such as cheese, chocolates, jams, olives and smallgoods - see Food Experiences), wine/beer/cider, skincare products including the internationally renowned Jurlique range, and German folk art in Hahndorf (especially the Hahndorf Candlemaker for traditional hand-crafted Easter and Christmas decorations).
 Quality wooden toys can be found at The Big Rocking Horse and Toy Factory in Gumeracha, in the northern Adelaide Hills -they offer a comprehensive range of wooden toys manufactured on site, with rocking horses a specialty ... naturally.